Make the most of the Easter holidays in Europe

 For a remote, stunning, and dog-friendly retreat, be sure to head over to the sandy dunes of Portiragnes beach, which is located close to the town of Béziers, in the Languedoc-Roussillon region of France.
 Surrounded by plenty of wild plants, and fronted by gorgeous, clear water, a splash around with your kids and four-legged friend is the best way to kick-start your Easter holiday.

 The Dordogne is a beautiful place to explore, even underground!
 Go on an adventure through a series of underground trails and caverns, dating back as far as Neanderthal times.
-There are two guided walks available that are in combination with others offered by Walking Dordogne.
-Choose either ‘Ode to the Neanderthal’ or ‘In the footsteps of the Mammoth’ for a unique experience that’s suitable for all ages and abilities.
+These guided walks also involve climbing and crawling through caves, so you should be fit before attempting them.
+But they are a unique experience that will stay with you forever.

 Easter holidays in Belgium